curationexperts-deprecated/ansible-hydra/README.md

 [Vagrant](http://docs.vagrantup.com/v2/)

 ### A production-like vagrant box
-To set up a production-like Vagrant box (for staging, troubleshooting) for you project:
+To set up a production-like Vagrant box (for staging, troubleshooting) for your project:

 1. Create a Vagrant file in your project
   * (see sample_Vagrantfile for ideas)